luciusmagn/lambdas-and-logos/book.typ

 When I tell people I'm a programmer, they often imagine me sitting at a computer typing frantically for hours, producing line after line of obscure symbols.
 This Hollywood-perpetuated image misses the essence of what I actually do.
-Most of my time is spent thinking, reading, discussing, sketching, and understanding.
+Most of my time is spent thinking, reading, discussing, arguing with idiots on the internet, sketching, and understanding.
 The actual typing of code might represent only 20-30% of my workday.
-As the legendary computer scientist Donald Knuth once observed, "Programming is the art of telling another human what one wants the computer to do."
+As the legendary computer scientist
+Donald Knuth once observed, "Programming is the art of telling another human what one wants the computer to do."

 Consider the evolution of our tools.
 Early programmers used punch cards, where each card represented a